-Zoe Dog Food offers both with-grain and grain-free dry recipes that use a moderate amount of named meat meals as their main source of animal protein, thus earning the brand 4 stars.
+Zoe includes both grain-inclusive and grain-free dry dog foods that use a notable amount of named meat meals as their main source of animal protein, thus earning the brand 4.5 stars.

 Has Zoe Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this Zoe product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Zoe.